srivats0603/Algos_Practice/README.md

 # Algos_Practice
 Practice Questions from where website like Leetcode, HackerRank amd general algorithms

-"add_binary.py" - takes two binary numbers as input in form of strings, and returns their sum as output as a string
+"add_binary.py" - takes two binary numbers as input in form of strings, and returns their sum as output as a string.

 "count_n_say.py" - Generate nth term of Count and Say sequence using iterative method.